Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 When client is connected, the server serves it the HTML webpage containing a map showing the tracking of the user vehicle.

-Currently the website is hosted at : https://gps--tracker.herokuapp.com
+Currently the website is hosted at : https://karim-gps.glitch.me/

 ## Firmware Part

 The firmware is not based on arduino Framework, instead it uses pure C and C++ so as to take less memory and can be uploaded even to smaller chips like ATTINY85.

-So as to free up more space, I decided to get rid of the bootloader (it also make starting of microcontroller fast) and to write my own drivers and libraries.
+I realized this project for the simple reason of deepening my knowledge in the field of microcontroller and that's why I decided to write all my own libraries and drivers.
+This helps me to free up more space.

 In the following sections I describe how each module works and how to establish communication with them.

 ## BN-220 GPS

-When the GPS is on, the GPS satellites broadcast the signals and GPS receivers use the signals and some calculation to provide periodically some informations like latitude, longitude and altitude in format of NMEA 0182 protocol.
+When the GPS is on, the GPS satellites broadcast the signals and GPS receivers use the signals and some calculation to provide periodically some informations like latitude, longitude and altitude in format of NMEA or UBX protocol which is more compact.

-The types of information generated depend on what sentence of protocol NMEA is chosen.
-So as to configure the GPS module either use the u-Center software which has GUI and easy to use (this software is compatible with just ublox chip) or by sending to RX pin of GPS module commands which can be found in ublox chip datasheet.
+The types of information generated depend on what sentence of protocol NMEA or UBX is chosen.
+So as to configure the GPS module either use the u-Center software which has GUI and easy to use (this software is compatible with just ublox chip) or by sending to the RX pin of GPS module the commands which can be found in ublox chip datasheet.

+I enabled these UBX messages:
+- **NAV_POSSLH** :
+  - **size =** 28 Bytes
+  - **contents =** latitude, longitude ....
+- **NAV_STATUS** :
+  - **size =**  16 Bytes
+  - **contents =** gpsFix, ....

 The communication is done through the UART interface and when data is received, the microcontroller parses it, checks it validity and extracts from it the information needed.